shiftkey/blog/_posts/2013-05-20-static-objects.md

 Ok, so if you've read this far - I thank you.

-So when you should consider making a class or object into a singleton?
+So when should you consider wrapping an object in the singleton pattern?

+ - Firstly, beware of how multi-threading *actually* works - no, the TPL is cheating.
  - If it's expensive to create, consider it.
  - If it's touching underlying system resources, consider it.
  - If you need to optimise for memory usage, consider it.
- - Go learn how multi-threading *actually* works - no, the TPL is cheating.

 ## Feedback is Welcome

 Did I miss something?
 Get something wrong?